DFSK C-Series: Indonesia

 In Indonesia, the C-Series vans were sold as the DFSK Gelora.
 It was unveiled at the 2020 Gaikindo Indonesia International Commercial Vehicle Expo on March 5, 2020, and launched in November 2020 for the panel van, and January 2021 for the passenger van.
 The panel van is based on the C35, while the passenger van is based on the C36 and C37 respectively.
 The passenger version is only available in a 11-seater configuration.
 Both models were powered by a conventional 1.5-litre petrol engine, and locally built at DFSK's Cikande plant in Banten.

 An electric version of the Gelora, the Gelora E, was also unveiled at the same show as the ICE-powered Gelora, and launched at the 28th Indonesia International Motor Show on April 15, 2021.
 Similar to the conventional model, it is available in a passenger van (based on the EC36) and panel van (based on the EC35) configurations, both models were powered by a single electric motor.
 The Gelora E was initially imported from China between 2021 and 2023, and later assembled in Indonesia since February 2023.

 The Gelora E was one of the operational vehicles used for the 2022 G20 Bali Summit in Bali.

 Romania

 The DFSK EC35 Cargovan is available in Romania from the "New Car Trading S.R.L." importer, located in Harghita County.

+Thailand

+The SOKON EC35 Cargovan and SOKON EC31 Pickup are available in Thailand from the Planet EV.

+Golden Dragon Longyun GLE570

+The Golden Dragon Longyun (龙运) GLE570 is a rebadged electric variant of the DFSK C-Series vans featuring a restyled front end sold by Golden Dragon in 2023.
+It is available with a selection of 35.904kW and 41.86kW batteries.